The Bankrate promise

 What are bank-owned properties?

+Bank-owned properties may also be referred to as REO.
 The acronym REO stands for real estate owned, and it’s the same as bank-owned.
-If no one opts to buy a foreclosure home at auction, the bank or mortgage lender or servicer takes ownership of the property, and can refer to it as either bank-owned or real estate owned (REO).
+If no one opts to buy a foreclosure home at auction, the bank or mortgage lender or servicer takes ownership of the property.

 Who buys bank-owned properties?